LukasWoodtli/WebPage/pelican/content/object_databases.md

 - Client-server architecture
     - access to the Versant object DB
     - client libs cache objects for faster access
-    - DB queries are axecuted on server
+    - DB queries are executed on server
 - Configuration and code-generation integrated in build process

 ## JVI Layers

 Versant provides different API layers.
-The fundamental layer is usually not direclty needed by the application developer.
+The fundamental layer is usually not directly needed by the application developer.

 ### Fundamental Layer